pablo-gf/liboqs/tests/ct_tooling/README.md

 │   └── ...
 ```

+### Simultaneous testing
+Since MemSan requires to replace several files within liboqs/tests, it is not recommended to run both tests at the same time.
+This would cause Valgrind_Varlat tests to fail because of using MemSan-oriented files.

 ### Analyzing Results

 Use `scripts/analyze_results.py` to parse the warnings data from the log files and generate graphs describing the results.